pcxmac/g2deploy/README.md

   ├── snapshots                 synchronized too, via esync.sh

   ├── distfiles                 synchronized too, via esync.sh

+  CREATE NEW ! |---- bundles    a bundle is tied to a specific package, every bundle has a build date as a version, it can be superseeded, if it
+                                needs to be patched.
+Old bundles will have a different suffix /bundles/handle-version/pkgs+compressed config files, from sys.root (built using tar LIST)

   [ BACKEND SPEC. | BUILD SERVER ]  :: { to reference pkgmx.sh & profile.sh for profiling machines and maintaining bin_pkgs }